facebook/react-native-website/docs/other-debugging-methods.md

 ![The remote debugger window in Chrome](/docs/assets/debugging-chrome-remote-debugger.jpg)

 :::info
 Under Remote JavaScript Debugging, the web version of React DevTools in Chrome will not work with React Native.
-See the [React DevTools](./react-devtools) guide to learn how to use the standalone version of React DevTools.
+See the [React Native DevTools](./react-native-devtools) guide to explore how to use React DevTools in our integrated debugger.
 :::

 :::note